asakusuma/atomic/examples/README.md

 * The AHI (Atomic HTML Interface) is just a HTML scanner that makes use of
 * The Composition interface to put together Components
-* All of which are created using an obvious Plain Old JavaScript (POJS) API
+* All of which are created using an obvious Plain Old JavaScript (POJS)

 # How do I build a Component?
 The following template can be used as a guide for creating a Component: